chrisdawley/gpt_tech_writer_prompts/README.md

 task_author: Prompts for authoring task-based information that includes pre- and post-requisites.

 reference_author: Prompts for assisting an AI in creating reference content in technical documentation.

+edit_text_section: Prompts your GPT to edit a section of text using best practices.
+Has a section in the middle that can contain the text you want the GPT to edit.